Greece urges international lenders to let it delay pension reform plan - sources

-ATHENS (Reuters) - Greece is pressing its EU/IMF lenders to exclude a contentious pension reform plan from the backlog of reforms it must complete before exiting its bailout program, in a bid to avoid a public backlash, two officials familiar with the matter said.
+ATHENS, Oct 24 (Reuters) - Greece is pressing its EU/IMF lenders to exclude a contentious pension reform plan from the backlog of reforms it must complete before exiting its bailout programme, in a bid to avoid a public backlash, two officials familiar with the matter said.

 Athens is in the middle of what is expected to be the final review of progress on pledges made under its 240 billion euro bailout and is under pressure to finish all outstanding reforms before receiving a final aid tranche of 7.2 billion euros.